 Fertility Book Tips

-If you want to more information and tips for getting pregnant, check out any of these books.
+If you want more information and tips for getting pregnant, check out these books:

 - Taking Charge of Your Fertility, 20th Anniversary Edition: The Definitive Guide to Natural Birth Control, Pregnancy Achievement, and Reproductive Health